 Gold Sovereign Cases

-The very first sovereign coin was produced by the Royal Mint for Henry VIII in 1489.
+The first sovereign coin was produced at Royal Mint for Henry VIII in 1489.
 The currency that Henry had minted was double the weight of the initial English gold currency, the Spur Ryal.
 This was a reaction to a significant surge of gold entering Europe from West Africa during the 1480s.

 It is thought, therefore, that this original sovereign, being far too valuable to be of great transactional value, was meant as a display piece or as a gift for foreign dignitaries, indeed there are also examples of double sovereigns from this period that weighed a full troy oz used for this purpose.